onefact/blog.datathinking.org/public/SiimReBlogPost.md

 Authors: Siim Reinaas & [ChatGPT May 24 Version](https://help.openai.com/en/articles/6825453-chatgpt-release-notes)

 ## Introduction
 Welcome to my blog post, where we delve into the world of OCR data and explore the dynamics of Estonian sailboat numbers across different year categories.
-[OCR](https://orc.org/), which stands for **O**ffshore **R**acing **C**ongress, is an organization focused on organizing sailing regattas and developing racing rules.
+[OCR](https://orc.org/), which stands for **O**ffshore **R**acing **C**ongress, is an organization that organises sailing regattas and develops racing rules.
 On their worldwide certificate database website (https://data.orc.org), valuable data about sailboats is available, allowing us to gain deeper insights into the development of sailing in Estonia.

 Whether you're a sailing enthusiast or interested in statistics and racing events, this post is for you.
 In this blog post, we open the doors to the world of OCR data and examine how the number of Estonian sailboats has changed.